ryanozx/tp/docs/UserGuide.md

 <box type="warning" seamless>
 Imported leave applications will overwrite existing leave applications in HRMate.
 Remember to make a copy of your existing leave applications if you want to save them!
-You can do so by <a href="#exporting-leave-records-export-leave">exporting your current records</a>.
+You can do so by <a href="#exporting-leave-applications-export-leave">exporting your current records</a>.
 </box>

 Here's how you can bring over your leave applications from Excel: